wilfredinni/python-cheatsheet/cheatsheet/virtual-environments.md

 # Virtual Environment

-The use of a Virtual Environment is to test python code in encapsulated environments and to also avoid filling the base Python installation with libraries we might use for only one project.
+The use of a Virtual Environment is to test python code in encapsulated environments, and to also avoid filling the base Python installation with libraries we might use for only one project.

 ## virtualenv